Dog Tags: Production

 "Dog Tags" was produced for the series' fourth season and aired during a Nickelodeon-"commissioned" fifth season.
-It was storyboarded at Character Builders in Ohio, a less costly alternative to most animation studios by Jim Kammerud to save costs.
+It was storyboarded at Character Builders in Ohio, a less costly alternative to most animation studios by Jim Kammerud to save costs, which became one of the many criticisms of the Games-era episodes, such as this episode.
 The low quality of its storytelling was made worse by the fact director Ken Bruce was assigned the responsibility to direct the episode after it had been animated at Rough Draft Korea.
-It is the last episode in the series to show Ren having a tail, whose depiction was highly inconsistent in the series.
+It was also the last episode in the series to show Ren having a tail, whose depiction was highly inconsistent in the series.

 Reception

-American journalist Thad Komorowski gave the episode zero out of five stars, considering it to be one of the worst in the series.
+American journalist Thad Komorowski gave the episode zero out of five stars, considering it to be one of the worst in the series, especially due to the episode uncomfortably tackling on a subject like suicide, and how the characters acted selfish towards each other.